 Note there are some areas where the size and scale of the district does not warrant used of the level of advanced asset management recommended by the IIMM.
 In these cases a development level appropriate to the size of the operation is chosen.
-Other initiatives have also been identified as the AMP has been prepared, noted throughout the document and within the Improvement Plan (Section 9).
+Other initiatives have also been identified as the AMP has been prepared, noted throughout the document and within the Improvement Plan (Section 10).

 Asset Management Maturity Improvement Initiatives: Throughout the development of this AMP there have been a number of areas that have been identified for improving our capability in asset management.
-These are identified in blue text throughout the document.
-In each case, the improvement proposed and the benefits of that initiative are identified.
 The initiatives are prioritised in the Improvement Plan, in Part B. Note that this work is dependent on resourcing being available from Timaru District Council and/or Waka Kotahi.